Dr. Zaius

 Dr. Zaius is a fictional character from the Planet of the Apes franchise, first appearing in Pierre Boulle's 1963 novel Planet of the Apes (La Planète des singes).
-He appears in the first two films of the franchise, where he is portrayed by Maurice Evans, in the television series, where he is played by Booth Colman, and in the animated series, where he is voiced by Richard Blackburn.
+He appears in the first two films of the franchise, where he is portrayed by Maurice Evans; in the television series, where he is played by Booth Colman; and in the animated series, where he is voiced by Richard Blackburn.

 Dr. Zaius serves as the primary antagonist of the original film.
 Dr. Zaius is an orangutan politician and member of the Ape National Assembly, as well as Minister of Science and Chief Defender of the Faith.
 He is aware of the true origins of the ape society, and the reason why humanity fell as the dominant species, but does not wish the other apes to learn of this fact.

 Development

 Dr. Zaius first appeared in Pierre Boulle's 1963 novel La Planete des singes, published in English as Planet of the Apes.
 A screen test for the 1968 film of the same name cast Edward G. Robinson as Dr. Zaius.
 For the film itself, Maurice Evans played the character, and he reprised his role in the first sequel, Beneath the Planet of the Apes (1970).
 In the 1974 television series, Booth Colman depicts the Zaius character.

+To create the character, a plaster death mask was created of Evans's face.
+According to Evans: "the sticky stuff was slapped on and not until I was on the verge of suffocation were soda straws inserted through the wet plaster into my nostrils and mouth.
+To be imprisoned helplessly ... was the oddest of sensations.
+Eventually, Johnny Chambers, creator of the ape makeup and expert torturer in chief, peeled off the beastly thing and bore it in triumph to his workshop ...."
+Chambers used the death mask as a model for how to make the ape makeup.
+Each shooting day, makeup artist Kenny Chase applied the three pieces of the Dr. Zaius mask to Evans's face.

 Depictions

 Novel

-In Boulle's 1963 novel, Dr. Zaius is antagonistic orangutan, appearing as an authority on simian science who believes talking humans are dangerous.
+In Boulle's 1963 novel, Dr. Zaius is an antagonistic orangutan, appearing as an authority on simian science who believes talking humans are dangerous.
 When the apes' congress releases from captivity the novel's human protagonist, Ulysse Merou, on the grounds that he can speak, Zaius is dismissed from his position, though Merou fears that Zaius could return to power and threaten him again.